-The Fiat Fiorino van comes in Cargo and Combi versions, and has been usefully updated for 2016
+The Fiat Fiorino van comes in Cargo and Combi versions, and was updated in 2016

 The Fiorino is also available in Adventure form, with Fiat’s Traction+ electronic differential locking system, increased ground clearance and larger wheels for occasional off-road use – although there’s no Fiorino 4x4.

 The Fiorino Combi offers a second row of seats that can be folded forwards to provide additional load space.
 The passenger seat in the regular Fiorino Cargo can also be folded flat, with a hinged-mesh bulkhead wrapping around the driver’s seat, to extend the load space for longer loads.